UNesT: Local Spatial Representation Learning with Hierarchical Transformer for Efficient Medical Segmentation

 \subsubsection{Data Efficiency}

-We investigate the data efficiency of our proposed method using whole brain and renal substructures dataset.
-Fig.~\ref{modelscale_vis} show the performance comparison between different UNesT variants, base and larger model are of better data-efficient when training with less data (e.g., 9 or 18).
+We investigate the data efficiency of our proposed method using the whole brain and renal substructures dataset.
+Fig.~\ref{modelscale_vis} shows the performance comparison between different UNesT variants, base and larger model are of better data-efficient when training with less data (e.g., 9 or 18).
 We show the \underline{UNesT-B model achieves 133 classes segmentation of DSC} \underline{0.6131 with only 9 training samples.} Figure~\ref{fig:fig4} shows the data efficiency evaluated and compared on the renal substructure dataset.
-UNesT achieves DSC of 0.7903 compare to second-best SwinUNETR 0.7681 when training with 20\% samples.
+UNesT achieves DSC of 0.7903 compared to the second-best SwinUNETR 0.7681 when training with 20\% samples.
 With the increase of training data, our method performs consistently higher DSC compare to baseline methods.
-We observe the UNesT model trained with 20\% data is comparable to nnUNet or TransBTS using full training data, which show the superior data efficiency.
+We observe the UNesT model trained with 20\% data is comparable to nnUNet or TransBTS using full training data, which shows superior data efficiency.